Markim Hall, Third Floor

 Friday, 9 a.m.-noon

-All proposals must be submitted BY EMAIL no later than midnight on the deadline.
-Proposals must meet the selection criteria listed above and follow the formatting guidelines listed below.
-Proposals should be no longer than the page limits indicated.
+All proposals must be submitted BY EMAIL no later than 11:59 pm on the deadline.
+Proposals must meet the selection criteria listed above and follow the formatting guidelines listed below and be no longer than the page limits indicated.

 1. Title Page (limit one page)